 Line the inside of a 9"x5" (3.5cm X 2cm) loaf pan with criss crossing parchment with enough hangover on all sides to later help shape the dough and to be used as handles for removing the bread from the pan.
 If you have clips to clip the parchment to the sides, use them.

 Shape and Pan the Dough: There are two ways to approach shaping. a. if you're in a hurry or b. if you have a bit more time and patience.
 Either will work but I find I get a better shape out of b. (note that a. was used in the images seen above).
 A. Scrape the batter into the loaf pan.
-Use a moist rubber spatula to gently shape the top nudging the edges of the loaf inward to produce a nice dome shape loaf bread is known for.
+Use a moist rubber spatula (remoisten as needed) to gently shape the top nudging the edges of the loaf inward to produce a nice dome shape loaf bread is known for.
 This takes a little practice and finessing.
 Just do the best you can.
 Use the 'handles' of the parchment and pull opposite sides inwards towards the center of the dough, helping to round and shape the edges.
 Moisten your fingers or small spatula and smooth the top to rid any lumpy areas.
 B. A bench scraper for this method is needed.
-Moisten your work surface with a bit of water (I use a spry bottle and sprits it a few times).
+Moisten your work surface with a bit of water (I use a spray bottle and sprits it a few times).
 With moistened fingers, nudge the dough out of the bowl and onto the moist surface.
 The dough will be very sticky.
 Re-moisten your hands and pat the dough into a rough rectangle/log a little smaller than the size of the loaf pan using the bench scraper as needed to move the dough.
 Pat and smooth the edges as needed using wet hands (no flour here), rocking the dough back and fourth to help shape it, smoothing and rounding the top into a rectangular dome.
 This takes a little practice and finessing, just do the best you can.
 Using one swift move, scoop up the shaped dough with a bench scraper and transfer it to the loaf pan.
 Use the 'handles' of the parchment and pull opposite sides inwards towards the center of the dough, helping to round and shape the edges.
 Do this several times.
 Moisten your fingers or small spatula and smooth the top to rid any lumpy areas.
 Use a moist rubber spatula to gently shape the top nudging the edges of the loaf inward to produce a nice dome shape loaves of bread are known for.Now is a good time to refresh (feed) your starter and store it for next time.

 Bake the Loaf: Place a oven rack in the center of the oven and preheat the oven to 550F (288C).
 Lightly spray or brush the top of the dough with water and sprinkle 1-2 Tbs of rolled oats over the top.
 Decrease the oven temperature to 475F (246C) and bake the loaf 55-60 minutes or until the internal temperature of the bread is between 200F-205F.
-If the bread starts getting too dark on top, feel free to tent the bread with foil.
+If the bread starts getting too dark on top, tent the bread with foil.
 The bread pictured here is untented.
 After 10 minutes out of the oven, transfer the bread to a cooling rack.
 Cool completely, at least for two-three hours, better if cured overnight, before slicing into it.
 You'll notice the bread is very hard, but will soften as it cools.

 How to Store and Enjoy!: After the bread is completely cool, slice it with a serrated knife.
 The slices can be stored at room temperature in a closed container for up to three days or frozen for longer storage.
 For freezer storage, slices can go from freezer to toaster directly.You'll notice the interior of the bread to be tacky.
 This is normal.
-I find homemade gluten free sourdough needs to be toasted before it's enjoyed... sometimes double toasted to bring out its best flavor and texture.
+I find this gluten free sourdough needs to be toasted before it's enjoyed... sometimes double toasted to bring out its best flavor and texture.

 Oat flour can be problematic for some coeliacs, so if making for a friend, please let them know or ask if they are able to consume gluten free oats/flour.
 Sourdough discard?
 Save it, put it in a covered container in the refrigerator and then, make these Gluten Free Sourdough Pancakes!
 In baking, weighing ingredients is important for optimal outcome.
 I find that especially true in gluten free baking.
 If you feel you'll be baking with gf flours regularly, I recommend investing in a good digital kitchen scale.
 I use one like this and have had it for about five years.
 Its been reliable.
 I enthusiastically recommend anoven thermometer!
 I’ve baked in commercial bakery and home ovens, old, lightly used and brand new ovens – they all have their own personalities with temperature variations and fluctuations.
 Knowing the temperature of your oven is important for the best outcome, and evenly baked goods; super important in baking.
 I keep a close eye on my oven thermometers (I use two just to be sure) when testing/making recipes for the blog so that I am as accurate as possible with including the proper baking temperatures in my recipes.Inspiration and my introduction to gluten free sourdough comes from Wholehearted Eats.